taiki-e/atomic-maybe-uninit/src/arch/README.md

   (Refs: Section 3.1.11 "Multiprocessor Instructions" of M68000 FAMILY Programmer's Reference Manual)

-Note that CAS2 is not yet supported in LLVM (as of 19).
+Note that CAS2 is not yet supported in LLVM (as of 21) (our code use `.2byte` directive to work around it).

 ## MIPS